Senate report details aviation whistleblowers’ safety concerns

 “In recognition of the whistleblowers’ important information sharing, I request that you review each allegation thoroughly, and where warranted, open an investigation to determine whether conduct is contrary to FAA policies and procedures,” Cantwell wrote.

 “This is the language I don’t like,” Cantwell said.
 “Okay, we had a deadline.
 We would have loved to see an assessment of the workforce.
-Something that would have said to Congress, ‘Here’s where we think we’re coming up short, here’s what we think we need to do.’”
+Something that would have said to Congress, ‘Here’s where we think we’re coming up short, here’s what we think we need to do.’ ”

 While the 737 Max has been authorized to fly again for more than a year, lawmakers who oversee the safety of flying have continued to scrutinize Boeing and its relationship with the FAA, focusing on production problems with the 787.
 The bipartisan leadership of the House Transportation Committee wrote to the Transportation Department’s inspector general in November asking for an investigation.